Pandemonium 2: Plot

 When the magic-infused "Comet of Infinite Possibilities" is about to pass over Lyr for the first time in 300 years, the inhabitants race to reach the comet in order to make a wish on its powers.
 Nikki (voiced by Deborah Ben-Eliezer), a sassy sorceress, decides that stealing the source of its magic is a quicker way to reach power than study.
 Her bosom buddy, Fargus (voiced by Martin Ganapoler), a court jester, has gone insane over the years and has a simple plan to "touch pretty fire" upon reaching the comet.
 Sid (also voiced by Martin Ganapoler), a sharp-tongued head on a stick and Fargus's only other "friend", wishes to get rid of Fargus and get closer to Nikki.
 But the evil Goon Queen Zorrscha has her sights set on the comet as well.
 Nikki and Fargus must make it to the comet before she does, lest she fulfill her own morally questionable wishes.

 The ending of the game varies by which character defeats the final boss.
 If Nikki succeeds in the quest, she gains control of the universe.
 If Fargus does, he creates a world in which he is the flowers and the trees, as well as the sun, which makes Sid fume to the point where his head explodes.

+Development

+The game was developed for over a year, and was still being finished in the same October 1997 that it would be released, leading to extensive crunch.
+Designer Zak Krefting noted an increased difficulty, as his team "tend to build levels that are challenging for them to play", and the surreal landscapes, describing the level "Lick the Toad" as "If you took DNA from Dali, Escher, and Picasso".